Many of our accomplishments would not be possible without the assistance of other agencies with whom we have formed partnerships.

 A number of federal grants administered by the S.C.
 Department of Public Safety and the S.C.
 Attorney General’s Office have allowed us to launch the Career Criminal Prosecution Unit, the Violence Against Women Prosecution Team and other prosecution programs.

 Our biggest partnership is with Beaufort, Colleton and Jasper Counties along with Hilton Head Island, Bluffton, Hardeeville and Ridgeland.
 This local support helped us to expand the Career Criminal Prosecution Unit.

 In 2007, the bipartisan legislative delegation that serves residents of the Fourteenth Judicial Circuit helped us become more effective by passing special legislation enabling us to prosecute first-time domestic violence offenders in the same court as murderers and rapists.
 Until 2015, we were the only circuit in the state with that ability.

 State Law Enforcement Division

 Our partners also help us in the area of prevention.
 The S.C.
-Department of Public Safety and the Town of Hilton Head Island helped us launch and maintain both the Beaufort County Adult Multi-Disciplinary Court and the Beaufort County Juvenile Multi-Disciplinary Court.
-These courts use substance abuse treatment, mental health counseling and weekly court hearings to both hold non-violent offenders accountable for their actions and to correct the underlying reasons they have committed crimes.
+Department of Public Safety and the Town of Hilton Head Island helped us launch and maintain the Beaufort County Adult Multi-Disciplinary Court.
+This courts uses substance abuse treatment, mental health counseling and weekly court hearings to hold non-violent offenders accountable for their actions and to correct the underlying reasons they have committed crimes.